Peter McCauley

-Peter McCauley (born 8 March 1950) is an actor from New Zealand who has appeared in many television series and movies, mainly in his home country.
+Peter McCauley is an actor from New Zealand who has appeared in many television series and movies, mainly in his home country.

 Career

 McCauley graduated from Toi Whakaari: New Zealand Drama School in 1973 with a Certificate in Acting.
 He has worked in television dramas such as Star Runner and Sir Arthur Conan Doyle's The Lost World in which he played Professor George Challenger.
 His character on The Lost World was a scientist with a thirst to prove the existence of dinosaurs on a plateau in the jungle.
 When the expedition is stranded he and other characters come upon various societies and creatures.
 The show lasted for 3 seasons before cancellation due to financial issues.
 He also appeared in several episodes of the Starz hit series Spartacus.

 He has since worked for the BBC editing movies and television series.